UCI is one of 62 universities in the U.S. and Canada elected to membership in the prestigious Association of American Universities.

 UCI is ranked 14th among the nation’s best public universities and 49th among all national public and private universities, according to the annual U.S. News & World Report “America’s Best Colleges” ranking of undergraduate programs at leading universities.
 Among specific undergraduate programs, The Henry Samueli School of Engineering ranked 49th among engineering schools whose highest degree is a doctorate.

-Kiplinger Personal Finance ranked UCI 16th among the “Best Values in Public Colleges,” published January 2013, listing the top public universities in the country for affordability and quality of education.
-The Princeton Review also named UCI a “2012 Best Value College.”
+Kiplinger Personal Finance ranked UCI 23rd among the “Best Values in Public Colleges,” published March 2014, listing the top public universities in the country for affordability and quality of education.

 Using data collected in 2006, the National Research Council ranked a number of UCI doctoral programs among the top in the country.
 The School of Physical Sciences was an area of particular strength, with all four programs – chemistry, Earth system science, mathematics and physics & astronomy – rated in the top quartile nationally.
 Other outstanding areas include neuroscience (anatomy & neurobiology and neurobiology & behavior), anthropology, civil engineering and ecology & evolutionary biology.